 Quanta and the industries it serves are emerging from the most difficult operating conditions in thirty years due to challenging economic and capital markets conditions and the collapse of the telecommunications industry.
-Though the Company believes that normal operating conditions may not return for some time, Quanta's utility customers have improved their balance sheets over the last 18 months and conditions in the telecommunications industry have stabilized.
+However, Quanta's customers have been regaining financial strength and are experiencing operational stability such that their spending patterns have been improving.
+It may be some time before normal operating conditions return, but the Company is cautiously optimistic that its operating environment is headed in the right direction.
 As operating conditions return to normal and growth opportunities return, there are several major trends that could generate long-term organic revenue growth opportunities of approximately 15% annually: